Rivkin, Andrew Applied Physics Laboratory, Johns Hopkins University, Laurel, Maryland.

 The largest object in the asteroid belt between Mars and Jupiter.
 As an astronomical body, Ceres contains sufficient mass for gravitation to have pulled it into a round shape, in contrast to lumpy, irregularly shaped asteroids.
 This characteristic establishes Ceres as a dwarf planet, the only one located in the inner solar system.
-In further distinction to rocky, metallic asteroids, Ceres likely has a substantial amount of ice in its interior.
+In further distinction from rocky, metallic asteroids, Ceres likely has a substantial amount of ice in its interior.
 Calculations suggest that this interior ice remained liquid for long geological periods.
-Researchers have identified numerous potential "cryovolcanoes," containing magmas of water rather than rock, which may be responsible for bringing minerals formed in the Cereian interior to its surface, for instance as patches of brightly colored carbonate minerals.
+Researchers have identified numerous potential "cryovolcanoes," containing magmas of water rather than rock, which may be responsible for bringing minerals formed in the Cereian interior to its surface, for instance, as patches of brightly colored carbonate minerals.
 Otherwise, Ceres has a dark appearance similar to so-called G-type asteroids (Fig. 1).
 See also: Asteroid; Carbonate minerals; Gravitation; Magma; Planet; Solar system; Volcano

 The content above is only an excerpt.

 To learn more about subscribing to AccessScience, or to request a no-risk trial of this award-winning scientific reference for your institution, fill in your information and a member of our Sales Team will contact you as soon as possible.

 to your librarian.
 Recommend

 Let your librarian know about the award-winning gateway to the most trustworthy and accurate scientific information.

 AccessScience provides the most accurate and trustworthy scientific information available.